au-nlp/project-milestone-p2-group23/README.md

 2. **Install dependencies**

-   * Install the packages required by the notebook (see notebook cells).
+   * Installng the packages required by the notebook happens in the first cell.
-   * If you add a `requirements.txt`, use it.
-If you don’t, expect pain.
+   * **OR** use requirements.txt

 3. **Set Hugging Face access token**